betaworks/slack-bot-manager/README.md

 Slack Bot Manager is a Ruby gem that allows for the management of multiple Slack RTM connections based on tokens.
 With only a few configuration changes, you can run a system for handling hundreds of simulatenous RTM connections for your Slack app.

+__**At this time, slack-bot-manager requires `redis` for tracking the status of tokens.**__

+_This is in pre-release and may change before release of version 0.1.0._

+__How to tell if you need this:__

+* You are making a Slack app requiring Real-time Messaging
+* You want to be able to handle multiple RTM connections
+* You don't want to make your own RTM (websocket) connection manager

 ## Installation